 The Achilles is a dense band of tissue that passes behind the ankle joint.
 It is the thickest and strongest tendon in the body and is about 6 inches long.
-The achilles tendon can receive a load stress 3.9 times body weight during walking and 7.7 times body weight while running.
+The Achilles tendon can receive a load stress 3.9 times body weight during walking and 7.7 times body weight while running.

+Injuries to the Achilles tendon vary from mild to severe: tendonitis, a partial rupture, or a complete rupture.
 Achilles tendon ruptures most commonly occur in middle-aged men, often while playing basketball or tennis.
 People will usually report feeling a "shot" in the back of the calf and then having sharp pain.
 This injury is debilitating and can cause immense pain.

 "We repair Achilles tendon ruptures without an open surgery.
 Over the past 20 years, we have optimized a technique allowing us to avoid making an open incision and preserve the growth factors to speed healing and decrease infection.
 Our technique is called Percutaneous Achilles Repair and works by passing sutures through the skin and pulling the ruptured ends of the tendon together allowing the tendon to heal back to its normal strength."

 In the setting of tendonitis or partial rupture, a treatment of platelet-rich-plasma (PRP) combined with use of a heel lift, soft tissue massage, and a careful physical therapy program can sometimes lead to complete healing without surgical intervention.